-To fully understand the puritanical new world of Edoardo Vitaletti’s atmospheric religious horror, we need to take a trip back to England around 1650.
-Here, Charles I of England lies rotting in a grave, his head unceremoniously detached from his body following the English Civil War.
+To fully understand the puritanical world of Edoardo Vitaletti’s atmospheric religious horror, we need to take a trip back to England around 1650.
+Here, Charles, I of England, lies rotting in a grave, his head unceremoniously detached from his body following the English Civil War.
 The country held firmly in the grip of a Lord Protector named Oliver Cromwell.
-But, Cromwell was not merely interested in early concepts of democracy; he was also hell-bent on religious change and reformation.
-Here, Cromwell’s leadership merged limited political freedom with social and religious control.
+But, Cromwell was not merely interested in early concepts of democracy; he was also hell-bent on religious change and reformation, merging limited political freedom with increased social control.

 However, by 1657 Cromwell’s grip was weakening, with brave new voices defying his puritanical beliefs as many called for a return to monarchy, and by 1658 Cromwell was dead, allowing this air of change to build further.
 This period in time was brilliantly explored in Thomas Clay’s exceptional Fanny Lye Deliver’d.
 In many ways, Edoardo Vitaletti’s new film The Last Thing Mary Saw feels like a continuation of Clay’s story and themes.
 After all, while England slowly changed, many puritans boarded ships in Plymouth, keen to reestablish puritanism in the new world.
 Here, many successfully built religious communities on the East coast of the United States, including Plymouth, Massachusetts, Connecticut and New Haven.
 The puritanism of Cromwells England, reborn in small, insular communities where escape was not an option.